 - That piece of paper must be entitled "NONSTANDARD RENTAL PROVISIONS."

-- There must be evidence of separate negotiation.
+- There must be evidence of the provisions being identified by the landlord.
 This means that each NONSTANDARD RENTAL PROVISION must be initialed, in order to be upholdable.

 If these rules aren't followed, it is likely that the provisions would then not be enforceable by the landlord.